Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

-\paragraph{\textbf{Complete conservativity $\Longleftrightarrow$ Ergodicity via Hopf argument}} If $(\mathcal G^t)_{t\in \mathbb R}$ on $\UQT$ is ergodic without atoms, then it is completely conservative.
-The converse direction requires to run the Hopf argument, and to that end, we need a positive $\mathbf m$-integrable function $\Phi(x)$ on $\UQM$.
+If $(\mathcal G^t)_{t\in \mathbb R}$ on $\UQT$ is ergodic without atoms, then it is of course conservative.
+The converse direction requires to run the Hopf argument.

+To that end, we need a positive $\mathbf m$-integrable function $\Phi(x)$ on $\UQM$.
 If $\mathbf m(\UQM)$ is finite, we can choose $\Phi=1$.
 If $G=\mcg$, $\mathbf m$ is the Masur-Veech measure which is finite.
 The proof of ergodicity via Hopf argument is given in \cite[Theorem 4]{Ma82a}.

 In general, define $\Phi(x):=d_Q(x, \mathbf{o})$ for some $\mathbf o\in \UQM$.
 The same argument as in \cite[Lemma 8.3.1]{N89} proves that $\Phi(x)$ is $\mathbf m$-integrable function and for some $c>0$ and all $x, y\in \UQM$ with $d_Q(x,y)<1$